jlongster/lively/README.md

   or not?)

 This is what kickstarted this project; it's a new component interface that is all functions.
-I started with own thing, and then drew inspiration from reason-react.
+I started with my own thing, and then drew inspiration from reason-react.
 What I had at first wasn't too different; the main thing I stole was the `updater` idea.